ashleycampion/IrisDataSetProject/README.md

 ### Box Plots

 Box plots are perhaps the natural progression from histograms.
 Like histograms they show the *spread* of each variables values; unlike histograms, however, they only distinguish between the quartiles.
 While they thus give us a less granular perspective than histograms, it can often be particularly interesting to see how the ranges of values in each quartile differ.
-Generally one would expect the ranges of values in the first and fourth quartiles to be greater than those of the second third, as is the case in [normal distributions](#normal-distribution).
+Generally one would expect the ranges of values in the first and fourth quartiles to be greater than those of the second third, as is the case in <a href="#normal distribution">normal distribution</a>.
 Box plots can be interesting then if they should that a variable does *not* have a normal distribution.
 As it turns, the variables *do* have normal distributions, so to make these box plots more bearable, I have superimposed swarm plots onto them, which offer the granularity that box plots lack.

 I have chosen to show the box plots for sepal and petal lengths - with the species distinguished - because at least these are somewhat interesting to compare: the ranges of values for sepal length is far greater than for petal length, and the narrow range of values for setosa petal length contrasts with all the other ranges.